Most spiders in New Zealand are harmless, but the katipō, redback and white-tailed spiders can be harmful and should be

 The bite feels like a sharp pain similar to a pinprick.
 The bite may lead to localised redness, pain and sweating.
 Occasionally the pain and sweating may spread and stomach pain may occur.
 Aches in muscles and joints, nausea and vomiting, and increased heart rate and blood pressure can result.

-The usual white-tailed spider bite can be painful but the initial burning feeling, swelling, redness and itchiness at the bite site usually goes and there are no long-lasting effects.
+The usual white-tailed spider bite can be painful but the initial burning feeling, swelling, redness and itchiness at the bite site usually resolves and there are no long-lasting effects.

 White-tailed spider bites are not considered poisonous to humans.
 A recent Australian study has shown no evidence linking necrotic ulcers (destroyed skin) to white-tailed spider bites.